Detection of Multiband Lensed Gravitational Waves from Dark Matter Halos with Deep Learning: Results and Analysis

 where $TP$, $TN$, $FP$, and $FN$ denote true positives, true negatives, false positives, and false negatives, respectively.
-Although the above definition corresponds to binary classification, the accuracy reported in this study represents the overall mean value computed across all five lensing classes, providing a single metric that summarizes the model’s global classification performance.
-Precision and Recall measure the reliability and completeness of the predictions:
+Although the above definition corresponds to binary classification, in the present five-class task the reported Accuracy represents the global correct classification rate computed across all classes, characterizing the overall discriminative capability of the model.
+Precision and Recall quantify the reliability and completeness of predictions and are defined as